grunwald/effectR/README.md

 `effectR` also combines the redundant sequences found in both REGEX and HMM searches into a single dataset that can be easily exported.
 In addition, `effectR` reads and returns the HMM profile to the user and allows for the creation of a [MOTIF logo-like plot](https://en.wikipedia.org/wiki/Sequence_logo) using `ggplot2`.

+## Citation

+Tabima, J.  F., and Grünwald, N. J. 2019.
+EffectR: An expandable R package to predict candidate RxLR and CRN effectors in oomycetes using motif searches.
+MPMI, in press. https://doi.org/10.1094/MPMI-10-18-0279-TA.

 ## Requirements

 - R packages: